The 100 km2

 Compilation of geophysical results, geology from drilling and outcrop, coupled with in-situ geophysical core measurements, confirms that the best gold mineralization in the three resource areas is controlled by the intersection of sericite-altered faults with folded magnetic sediments.
 Further work with geophysical data compilation suggests that a strong belt-bounding structure to the east of the currently explored structure promises to hold additional mineralization.

-A $2,000,000 multi-phase exploration program targeting the existing mineralized structures and the newly identified belt bounding structures has been planned.
-The objectives of this program are to locate new mineralized zones, follow up on discovery areas, as well as some limited resource development.
-This program is expected to test approximately 40 target areas utilizing air core, rotary air blast, reverse circulation drilling, and diamond drilling when funds become available.
+In October of 2017, a multi-phase exploration program targeting the existing mineralized structures and the newly identified belt bounding structures was initiated.
+The objectives of this program were to locate new mineralized zones, follow up on discovery areas, as well as some limited resource development.
+This program was planned to test approximately 40 target areas utilizing air core, rotary air blast, reverse circulation drilling, and diamond drilling when funds became available.

-The 2018 work program has been adjusted to focus on diamond drilling.
-This revised program consists of 18 to 20 holes of diamond drilling, totalling approximately 4000 metres, to test 8 target areas.
-These target areas include follow up on previously drilled sections at Pokukrom East, one of three deposits included in the Maiden Resource estimate.
-The program will emphasize stepping out from known mineralization at 50 or 100 meter intervals.
-The initial diamond drill program will be completed on priority target areas at the more recently discovered Nkansu zone (where previous drilling included holes SGRC-322 which intersected 49.5m at 1.18 g/t Au and SGRC-332 which intersected 42m at 1.00 g/t Au), and 3 priority target areas in the middle, south and north ends of Pokukrom East.
+After completing a $1.2M financing in early 2018, the work program was adjusted to focus on diamond drilling.
+This revised program consisted of 18 to 20 holes of diamond drilling, totalling approximately 4000 metres, to test 8 target areas.
+These target areas included follow up on previously drilled sections at Pokukrom East, one of three deposits included in the Maiden Resource estimate.
+The program emphasized stepping out from known mineralization at 50 or 100 meter intervals.
+The initial diamond drill program was completed on priority target areas at the more recently discovered Nkansu zone (where previous drilling included holes SGRC-322 which intersected 49.5m at 1.18 g/t Au and SGRC-332 which intersected 42m at 1.00 g/t Au), and 3 priority target areas in the middle, south and north ends of Pokukrom East.
 Other targets will be assessed pending initial results, and include Nfante East, North Nkansu, Odumasi, and a 3km section of the main structure that remains unexplored.

 At Pokukrom East, the priority targets for diamond drilling lie in the middle and directly to the north and south of Pokukrom East.

-The target areas at the north end of Pokukrom East will follow up on four holes:
+The target areas at the north end of Pokukrom East followed up on four holes:

 - SPDD-178 (26m at 1.35 g/t Au from 170 to 196m)